 9. Comparison of lymphocytes subpopulation in various cancer therapies.
 This document is said to be a European clinical study, however it is not peer-reviewed and does not appear to be published in any medical journal.
 While it has a couple of graphs, the document appears for the part, to be a letter dated February 13, 1995, written by someone (who, I don’t know) to Dr. Helmut Keller.

 There were other documents sent to me also that were said to be “European studies” however they don’t appear to be published in any medical journal.

-Unfortunately, I'm sorry to say but none of the documents sent to me are to the level that I would accept as “proof”, which is published, peer reviewed research.
+Unfortunately, none of the documents sent to me are to the level that I would accept as “proof”, which is published, peer-reviewed research.

 Carnivora and Dr. C. Joe Schneller

 One YouTube video about Carnivora features Dr. C. Joe Schneller who said he is doing a study of how 3 capsules a day of Carnivora “wakes up the immune system and makes it dominant.”

 The video was uploaded on June 16, 2011, but it appears to not yet be completed or published, as it is not listed on the Carnivora website or listed in the National Library of Medicine.
 Likewise, when I did a Google search for: